-You can study at your own pace and convenience with full tutor support through our distance learning course, also known as “home study”, “self-study” or “correspondence” course.
-We provide you with all the study material you will need to prepare for your exams.
+You can study at your own pace and convenience with full tutor support through distance learning, also known as “home study”, “self-study” or “correspondence” course.
+We provide you with all the study material (text books, work books, question banks, revision activities, etc.) you will need to prepare for your exams.

 We will provide you with text books, work books, question banks and lecturer’s notes when you enrol.
 In addition, your tutor may also send you some activities (for practice and revision) via email from time to time.

-This is an open qualification and there are no formal qualifications required.
-However, we would expect you to have completed AAT Level 2/Foundation Certificate in Bookkeeping or AAT Level 2/Foundation Certificate in Accounting-both ideally with us.
-If you have studied with other tuition providers for your AAT Level 2/Foundation, we may take a short test of your current accounting skills and knowledge.
+Although this is an open qualification and there are no formal qualifications required, we would ideally expect you to have completed either the AAT Level 2 Foundation Certificate in Bookkeeping or AAT Level 2 Foundation Certificate in Accounting qualifications (both ideally with us).
+If you have studied with other tuition providers for your AAT Level 2 Foundation studies, we may take a short test of your current accounting skills and knowledge.
 We may also request a reference from your previous training provider.

 You also need to have good literacy and numeracy skills.
 This requirement can be supported in many ways, including:

 • Your recent GCSE English and Maths grades.

 • Any other relevant qualification completed in the UK that can support the levels of literacy and numeracy required.

 • Your relevant work experience (including voluntary work) that can support the levels of literacy and numeracy required.

 • A set of short numeracy and literacy tests designed by professional agencies that can be taken at our request (at no charge to you).